-What does this energy diagram tell you? - 1.
-Potential energy for this system is the same independent of the sign of the position. - 2.
-The force is 0 when the slope of the potential energy curve is 0 at the position. - 3. x=0 is one of the stable or equilibrium of this system where the potential energy is minimum.
+What does this energy diagram tell you?

+- 1. Potential energy for this system is the same independent of the sign of the position. - 2.
+The force is 0 when the slope of the potential energy curve is 0 at the position. - 3. x=0 is the stable equilibrium position of this system where the potential energy is minimum.
 Position of a stable equilibrium corresponds to points where potential energy is at a minimum.
 Position of an unstable equilibrium corresponds to points where potential energy is a maximum.
 General Energy Conservation and Mass-Energy Equivalence General Principle of Energy Conservation The total energy of an isolated system is conserved as long as all forms of energy are taken into account.
 What about friction?

 Friction is a non-conservative force and causes mechanical energy to change to other forms of energy.
 However, if you add the new forms of energy altogether, the system as a whole did not lose any energy, as long as it is self-contained or isolated.
-In the grand scale of the universe, no energy can be destroyed or created but just transformed or transferred from one place to another.
-Total energy of universe is constant!!
+In the grand scale of the universe, no energy can be destroyed or created but just transformed or transferred from one to another.
+The total energy of universe is constant as a function of time!!
+The total energy of the universe is conserved!
 Principle of Conservation of Mass In any physical or chemical process, mass is neither created nor destroyed.
 Mass before a process is identical to the mass after the process.
 Einstein's Mass-Energy equality.

 $$E_R = mc^2$$

 How many joules does your body correspond to?

-Monday, June 19, 2006
+Monday, Oct.
+22, 2007

+PHYS 1443-002, Fall 2007 Dr. Jaehoon Yu

 The Gravitational Field

 The gravitational force is a field force.
 The force exists everywhere in the universe.
-If one were to place a test object of mass m at any point in the space in the existence of another object of mass M, the test object will feel the gravitational force exerted by M, $\vec{F}{g} = m\vec{g}$.
-Therefore the gravitational field g is defined as $\vec{g} = \frac{\vec{F}g}{g}$ $$\vec{g} \equiv \frac{\vec{F}g}{m}$$ In other words, the gravitational field at a point in the space is the gravitational force experienced by a test particle placed at the point divided by the mass of the test particle.
+If one were to place a test object of mass m at any point in the space in the existence of another object of mass M, the test object will feel the gravitational force exerted by M, $F_g = mg$.
+Therefore the gravitational field g is defined as $g = \frac{F_g}{g}$

+$$\dot{g} \equiv \frac{\dot{F}g}{m}$$ In other words, the gravitational field at a point in the space is the gravitational force experienced by a test particle placed at the point divided by the mass of the test particle.
-The Gravitational Potential Energy

-What is the potential energy of an object at the height y from the surface of the Earth?
+The Gravitational Potential Energy What is the potential energy of an object at the height y from the surface of the Earth?

-$$U = mgy$$